19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) order that his name be struck off the roll;

-(d) order him to pay a penalty of not more than $5,000 ; or
+(d) order him to pay a penalty of not more than $20,000; or

 [19/2008 wef 01/12/2008]

 (e) make such other order as it thinks fit.

-(13) The costs of and incidental to all proceedings under this section shall be in the discretion of the Judge or of the court before whom the hearing has taken place.
+(13) The costs of and incidental to any proceedings under this section shall be in the discretion of the Disciplinary Tribunal, Judge or court hearing those proceedings.

+[19/2008 wef 01/12/2008]

+(13A) A Disciplinary Tribunal may, in making any order on costs under subsection (13), specify the amount of those costs or direct that the amount be taxed by the Registrar.

+[19/2008 wef 01/12/2008]

 (14) Subject to this section, the Rules Committee may make rules for regulating and prescribing the procedure and practice to be followed in connection with proceedings under this section and in the absence of any rule or rules dealing with any point of procedure or practice, the Rules of Court (Cap.
 322, R 5) may be followed as nearly as the circumstances permit.

 (15) For the avoidance of doubt, nothing in this section shall prevent any legal officer from being subject to disciplinary action by the Legal Service Commission for any act or omission which constitutes a disciplinary offence under this section.

-### Power to strike off rollor suspend or censure
+### Power to strike off roll, etc.

-83\.—(1) All advocates and solicitors shall be subject to the control of the Supreme Court and shall be liable on due cause shown to be struck off the roll or suspended from practice for any period not exceeding 5 years or censured.
+83\.—(1) All advocates and solicitors shall be subject to the control of the Supreme Court and shall be liable on due cause shown —

-[41/93]
+(a) to be struck off the roll;

+(b) to be suspended from practice for a period not exceeding 5 years;

+(c) to pay a penalty of not more than $100,000;

+(d) to be censured; or

+(e) to suffer the punishment referred to in paragraph (c) in addition to the punishment referred to in paragraph (b) or (d).

+[19/2008 wef 01/12/2008]

 (2) Such due cause may be shown by proof that an advocate and solicitor —